ConservationMetrics/gc-deploy/caprover/INSTALL_GC_STACK.md

-# "Guardian Connector" Software Stack Setup on CapRover
+# Guardian Connector Software Stack Setup on CapRover

-This guide walks you through setting up your custom "Guardian Connector" software stack on a fresh virtual machine (VM) using CapRover.
+This guide walks you through setting up your custom Guardian Connector software stack on a fresh virtual machine (VM) using CapRover.

 # Prerequisite: Install CapRover